3MFConsortium/spec_displacement/3MF Displacement Extension.md

 where the texture value is in the range [0, 1], and the displacement map is applied in the model unit resolution, as specified in the 3MF core specification ([3.4 Model](https://github.com/3MFConsortium/spec_core/blob/1.3.0/3MF%20Core%20Specification.md#34-model)).

-A positive displacement map specifies an embossing and a negative displacement map especifies a debossing of the original mesh.
+A positive displacement map specifies an embossing and a negative displacement map specifies a debossing of the original mesh.

 To avoid integer overflows, a texture coordinate group MUST contain less than 2^31 disp2dcoords.